 Cherry tree enthusiasts look forward to it each spring: a mass explosion of light pink blossoms.
 What’s not so exciting for lovers of the blossoms and their sweet fruit is the threat of cherry tree diseases.
-If you’ve noticed signs of disease, we’ve collected symptoms, causes, and treatments for the seven most common cherry tree diseases.
+If you’ve noticed signs of disease, we’ve collected symptoms and causes for the seven most common cherry tree diseases and how to treat them.

 Signs of disease can be frightening.
 These pathogens can harm an entire orchard of cherry trees, putting a full halt to any charming blossoms or juicy fruit.
 However, when cherry tree growers execute the right preventive measures, they decrease their trees’ susceptibility to infection and increase the chances of a vigorous bloom and delicious harvest.